Category

 【Target Characteristics】

-・High terrestrial TV viewing on weekdays and holidays, with very high recorded playback viewing.
+・High terrestrial TV viewing on weekdays and holidays, with very high recorded viewing.

 ・Preferred TV genres range widely from dramas to variety shows.